 It’s also important to keep detailed notes about how your injuries are affecting you on a daily basis.
 Document issues like pain, trouble sleeping, flashbacks, feelings of depression and/or anxiety, and difficulty performing everyday tasks.
 In addition, keep notes on how your injuries are impacting your ability to do things like attend social functions, exercise, spend time with family, or things you enjoyed prior to the crash.

 Contact an Attorney as Soon as You Can

 Finally, you should call an attorney as soon as possible after a crash involving a large commercial truck.
 Truckers, trucking companies, and the companies that insure them are ready to do everything they can to limit their liability and will not hesitate to take advantage of victims who don’t know their rights.
 In addition, if you wait to start your claim, it can result in the loss or destruction of evidence that is vital to the success of your case.
 For these reasons, it’s imperative that you call an attorney as soon as you can.

 Call Us Today to Schedule a Free Case Evaluation with a Fargo Truck Crash Attorney

 If you have been injured in a crash involving a commercial truck in the Fargo-Moorhead area, you should speak to an attorney as soon as you can.
-O’Keeffe O’Brien Lyson Foss’s experienced personal injury lawyers Tatum O’Brien, Tim O’Keeffe, and Sara Monson are committed to helping injured victims recover the compensation to which they are legally entitled.
+O’Keeffe O’Brien Lyson Attorneys’s experienced personal injury lawyers Tatum O’Brien, Tim O’Keeffe, and Sara Monson are committed to helping injured victims recover the compensation to which they are legally entitled.
 Their team will review the facts of your case at no cost to you.
 Email our lawyers through the links provided above or call our office today at 701-235-8000 or toll-free 877-235-8002.